dgaydukov/cert-spring5/files/spring5.md

 printer => I'm SimpleBean, my name is goodBean
 ```

 We can have nested application contexts. `GenericApplicationContext` have `setParent` method, where you can pass parent context.
-And you can get all beans in child context from parent context.
+And you can get all beans in child context from parent context

-`ClassPathXmlApplicationContext` - load context from xml file that is located in the class path
+* `ClassPathXmlApplicationContext` - load context from xml file that is located in the class path
-`FileSystemXmlApplicationContext` - load context from xml file located anywhere in the file system
+* `FileSystemXmlApplicationContext` - load context from xml file located anywhere in the file system
-`XmlWebApplicationContext` - load web context from xml file
+* `XmlWebApplicationContext` - load web context from xml file

 ###### BFPP, BPP, ApplicationListener
 If you want to implement some custom logic during app lifecycle you should have classes that implement following interfaces